What Could We Buy Instead?

 $35.10B

-212.7%of the war budget
+17funded with the war budget

 Source: Penn Wharton Budget Model